getnamo/SocketIOClient-Unreal/README.md

 #### Emit With Graph Callback

-Since v1.1.0 you can use get a callback directly to your calling graph function.
+Since v1.1.0 you can get a result directly to your calling graph function.
 Use the ```Emit with Graph Callback``` function and simply drag off from the completed node to receive your result when your server uses the callback.
+This feature should be useful to fetch data from the server without breaking your graph flow, reducing complexity.

 ![graph callback](https://i.imgur.com/CbFHxRj.png)